beautiful-numbers/lehmer-pivot-certificates/README.md

 All computations use **exact rational / integer arithmetic** where needed and print **auditable** intermediate values.

+The verification script verify_all.py deterministically checks (i) SHA256 integrity of all frozen artefacts, (ii) complete coverage of the Appendix C transcript for every prime y∈[3,30000) y∈[3,30000) and (iii) the Appendix D routing discipline via the minimal routing checker; it outputs PASS if and only if all checks succeed.

 ---

 ## ✅ What’s included (curated)